California State University, Northridge: Central American Studies Department

 Central American Studies is an interdisciplinary academic space with an emphasis on the transnational character of Central America.
 The department is the only program to focus on Central Americans in the United States.
 The Central American Studies program was established in 2000 after years of lobbying were derailed by the 1994 Northridge earthquake.
 The program began with a minor which required 18 units for graduation and developed into a Bachelor of Arts program with 13 graduates in 2017.

 Research

-CSUN has long been recognized as a major supplier of PhD students by the National Science Foundation.
-The university ranked fifth in the number of undergraduate students who went on to earn a PhD in the category of master's colleges and universities in the 1999–2003 time frame (with a total of 264 alumni went on to earn a PhD in this time frame).
-The other universities in the top 5 of this category, with the exception of the James Madison University at fourth place, were also California State Universities.
-This trend has persisted in more recent years, with CSUN ranking 4th in this category in 2018 (with a total of 65 alumni who obtained a PhD in that year).

-As a result, alumni have become professors at Ivy League institutions (including professor of economics and public affairs Mark Watson at Princeton University, associate professor of surgery Michael F. Daily at Dartmouth College, and associate professor of services marketing Robert Kwortnik at Cornell University) as well as various Public and Hidden Ivies, and other prominent institutions like New York University.

-CSUN also has a high amount of research activity for a master's level university.
 Since 2015, CSUN receives around $35 million annually in research funding from over 210 awards each year.
-For the most recent fiscal year of 2018, CSUN received funding just shy of $35.5 million from 232 grants.
-The College of Math and Science at CSUN is the biggest recipient of grant money, with just over $10.5 million in funding in fiscal year 2018.
+For the most recent fiscal year of 2024, CSUN received funding of around $45 million from 230 grants.
+The College of Math and Science at CSUN is the biggest recipient of grant money, with around $11.4 million in funding in fiscal year 2024.
 Its faculty are published in numerous articles in peer-reviewed journals each year.